Donny Osmond Is Reunited With His Orange Sweater In Full-Circle Moment With Superfan

 Osmond went on to say the fan had purchased the sweater for charity – and she had the photos to prove it.
 Osmond’s post included photos of him posing with the fan today, as well as throwbacks from the day of the charity sale in which he also posed with Ellen.
 The singer also included a photo of the cover to his book where he can be seen wearing the sweater nearly 15 years ago.
 In his caption, Osmond joked that he wanted his sweater back.

-The 61-year-old singer, who is set to wrap his Vegas residency with his sister Marie next week, received thousands of likes on his post, as well as fan comments.
+The 61-year-old singer, who is set to wrap his Vegas residency with his sister Marie next week, received thousands of likes on his post, as well as a number of fan comments.

 “That is hilarious!
 Full circle creamsicle sweater.
 Say THAT 5 times fast!
 Hahaha,” wrote his cousin David Osmond.